Is your business in need of an enterprise CRM solution? Unsure of what differentiates it from a small business solution?

 However, an enterprise CRM will be substantially more expensive than a standard CRM.

-Do you need a standard CRM or an enterprise CRM?
+Do I Need an SMB CRM or an Enterprise CRM?

-If you, on the other hand, have multiple departments that deal directly with your customers, then it’s absolutely imperative that your various teams all work from the same information.
-Yes, an enterprise CRM is an expensive solution.
-But, eventually, it will pay for itself in improved customer service and sales.
+If on the other hand, you have multiple departments that deal directly with your customers, then it’s imperative that your various teams all work from the same information, so a more expensive enterprise CRM solution will be the optimal solution in the long term.